wtsi-hgi/cookie-monster/README.md

 #### Rules
 Rules have a matching criteria (a precondition) to which Cookies are compared to determine if any action should be taken.
-If matched, the rule specifies an action, which can define a set of notifications that are to be broadcast to all Notification Receivers and to whether further processing of the Cookie is required.
+If matched, the rule's action is executed, which can be an arbitrary set of commands.
+The action method then returns whether further processing of the Cookie is required.
 The order in which rules are evaluated is determined by their priority.

 ##### Changing rules on-the-fly
 If ``RuleSource`` is being used by your ``ProcessorManager`` to attain the rules that are evaluated by ``Processor``